celestiaorg/docs/docs/nodes/consensus-full-node.md

 ### Configure pruning

-For lower disk space usage we recommend setting up pruning using the configurations below.
+For lower disk space usage you recommend setting up pruning using the configurations below.
 You can change this to your own pruning configurations if you want: